snapmeasureai/website/README.md

 🏃‍♂️ For motion, the platform analyzes video to extract **3D skeletal movement** across 25+ joints—enabling full-body motion capture in seconds, replacing expensive, hardware-based systems.

-🔗 Try the free demo: demo.snapmeasureai.com
+🔗 Try the free demo: <a href="https://demo.snapmeasureai.com">demo.snapmeasureai.com</a><br>
-📬 Contact us: info@snapmeasureai.com for a demo, licensing, or partnership opportunities 🌐 Learn more: snapmeasureai.com
+📬 Contact us: info@snapmeasureai.com for a demo, licensing, or partnership opportunities<br>
+🌐 Learn more: <a href="https://snapmeasureai.com/">snapmeasureai.com</a>

 | Mesh-Aligned | Realistic AI-Generated Images | With Annotations |
 :-------------------------:|:-------------------------:|:-------------------------: